 For many years, the Golden Isles has been one of the South’s best kept secrets.
 The Golden Isles has been awarded many prestigious accolades recently and we’re excited to toot our own horn.

 Known for its impeccable accommodations, world-renowned dining and high attention to detail, Sea Island is a favorite of many visitors.
-The Cloister, The Lodge at Sea Island Golf Club, The Spa at Sea Island and the Georgian Room at The Cloister have all received four Forbes Five-Star awards for the past twelve years, making Sea Island the only resort in the world to receive such honors.
+The Cloister and The Lodge at Sea Island Golf Club have both received four Forbes Five-Star awards for the past fifteen years, making Sea Island the only resort in the world to receive such honors.

 What’s more, both The Cloister and The Lodge ranked #1 and #3 respectively on U.S. News & World Report Travel’s Best Hotels in Georgia, receiving high marks for unmatched service, unbeatable views and seemingly endless activities and amenities.